thedarkwriter/courseware-lms-content/courses/published/get_hiera_4.md

 To support per-node configuration in Hiera, it's best to use the `clientcert` fact.
 By default this is the hostname of the node when the certificate was generated and it's the unique name that the master knows the node by.
-It's more secure than using the hostname since a compromised node could report a false hostname but can't fake another node's certificate.
+It's more secure than using the hostname fact since a compromised node could report a false hostname, but it can't fake another node's certificate.

-In order to keep all those yaml files from cluttering up our hieradata folder, we'll put them in a subfolder called "nodes" and add that level to the top of our hierarchy in hiera.yaml:
+In order to keep all those YAML files from cluttering up our `hieradata` folder, we'll put them in a subfolder called `nodes` and add that level to the top of our hierarchy in `hiera.yaml`:

 <pre>
 ---